-The incidence angle image is derived from the SRTM Digital Elevation Model used for geometric and radiometric correction.
-It has the same size as the backscatter images and provides information about local incidence angle, i.e. the angle between Earth normal at the pixel location and the SAR sensor, for each pixel in the image.
-The pixel value indicates the angle in degrees.
+The incidence angle image is derived from the (ALOS PRISM) AW3D30 Digital Elevation Model used for geometric and radiometric correction.
+It has the same dimensions as the backscatter images and provides information about local incidence angle, i.e. the angle between Earth normal at the pixel location and the SAR sensor, for each pixel in the image.